lamhq/tech-notes/pages/backend/python/types/tuple.md

     pass
 ```

-If you’re only interested in one of the values, you can use the `*rest` syntax to collect the remaining elements into a list:
+If you're only interested in one of the values, you can use the `*rest` syntax to collect the remaining elements into a list:
 ```py
 a, *rest = (1, 2, 3, 4, 5)
 print(a)  # Outputs: 1